BrettHallen/Hex-Keypad/README.md

 Needs nine pins on the Arduino - five for rows and four for columns.<br>

 - Enter the two digit hex code, 0x00 to 0xFF
+- Press ENTER when the number entry is completed
 - Press INVERT if you want to invert the entered hex value, i.e. ~0x12 = 0xED
 - Press CLEAR if you make a mistake and want to reset the entry
-- Press ENTER when the number is entered
 - Press SEND to instruct the Arduino to send the scan code to the host computer

 ## [KiCad Design & Fabrication Files](/KiCad)